The Crazy History Of Poker

 As poker spread across America, variants began to emerge:

-· Omaha: Later developed in the 20th century, requiring players to use two of their four hole cards.
+Later developed in the 20th century, requiring players to use two of their four hole cards.
+Omaha is also a form of community card poker, where players use shared community cards to make their best hand.

 Of these, Texas Hold’em would eventually eclipse all others.
 Its blend of hidden hole cards, shared community cards, and strategic betting made it the most dramatic and exciting form of poker, perfect for casinos, tournaments, and television.